thoughtspot/workflows/scripts/README.md

 If your commits aren't showing as verified:

-1. Ensure your SSH key is added to GitHub with signing enabled
+1. Ensure your SSH key is added to GitHub with "Signing Key" selected in the key type dropdown
-2. Check that your Git configuration is using the correct key path
+2. Confirm you're using the correct public key path in your Git config
-3. Confirm you're using the same email in your Git config as on GitHub
+3. Verify you're using the same email in your Git config as on GitHub
+4. Check that Git is configured to use SSH for signing with `gpg.format ssh`
-4. Verify the SSH key exists at the specified path and has correct permissions
+5. Make sure the key exists at the specified path and has correct permissions

 ## Contributing